Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-iframe.md

 _The current url for pp for MitID flows is:_ [_https://netseidbroker.pp.mitid.dk/iframe_](https://netseidbroker.pp.mitid.dk/iframe) _(subject to change, follow the “iframe_url” parameter)._

-Messages sent from Nets eID Broker to the surrounding parent will be communicated in a JSON structure always including a command property used as an event type.
+Messages sent from Signaturgruppen Broker to the surrounding parent will be communicated in a JSON structure always including a command property used as an event type.

 Iframe cross-document protocol steps